Organizing for Sleep

 So every January I do a cleanse and cut out coffee for 2-3 weeks (among other things).
 This gives my body a break from the stimulant and resets my caffeine tolerance.

 When I'm used to drinking multiple cups of coffee every day, it takes multiple cups of coffee to feel "awake."
 When I cut it out, I can actually feel the caffeine kick in.
-It's a weird feeling!
-I feel my heart rate and energy go up, I hear myself talking faster, and I see myself moving faster and multitasking more.
+It's a weird feeling - my heart rate and anxiety go up, I hear myself talking faster, I see myself moving faster and multitasking more, which really means trying to do too many things at once.

 Maybe that sounds harsh, but that's how I see it.